afry-recruitment/toll-calculator/Java/README.md

 ### Installation

-First you need a google api key to get up-to-date holiday calendar and/or one matching a different region.
+First, if you want to load holiday lists for any other regions, other than the ones provided at app/data/holidays_*. you need a google api key to get up-to-date holiday calendar and/or one matching a different region.
 Checkout https://developers.google.com/calendar/api/guides/auth for details on generating one.

 Open file _settings/secrets.properties_.